 Blooom’s top selling points include its status as a sworn fiduciary, no minimum account size requirement, no obligation to opt into a paid plan, and human advisors on call for paying customers.

 - Blooom Is a Fiduciary.
 Blooom is a sworn fiduciary, meaning it’s legally obligated to act in its clients’ best interests.
-For clients eager to maximize performance and minimize fees, the fiduciary standard is far superior to the looser “suitability” standard followed by nonfiduciary wealth managers — a standard that compels them to tailor recommendations to the client’s general situation but not necessarily act in their best financial interests
+For clients eager to maximize performance and minimize fees, the fiduciary standard is far superior to the looser “suitability” standard followed by nonfiduciary wealth managers — a standard that compels them to tailor recommendations to the client’s general situation but not necessarily to act in their best financial interests

 - No Need to Open a New Investment Account.
 Clients new to Blooom don’t need to open new investment accounts or roll over existing assets to use its services.
 Blooom simply accesses existing employer-sponsored retirement plans using clients’ login credentials.

-- No Minimum Account Size.
+- No Account Minimums.
 Blooom imposes no minimum asset value requirements.
 Whether your account is still new or its balance is the envy of your coworkers, Blooom is happy to help.
 Of course, Blooom’s flat fee isn’t a good deal for smaller accounts, so wait until your balance is ample enough to keep Blooom’s annualized percentage cost under 1% of assets under management — which is close to what you’d pay for many human advisors.

 - No Obligation to Opt Into a Paid Plan.
 New Blooom users aren’t obligated to sign up for a paid plan after taking advantage of Blooom’s free onboarding analysis.
 Indeed, the free plan may be more than sufficient for sophisticated investors with the time and inclination to execute Blooom’s recommendations.